Artwork by Robert Hoover

 "Don't take it personally," he says.
 There are basically no women in Donetsk to have children by.
 They're all either sluts or fools, and you're the latter."

-I know that Andrey is right about me, but I want to redeem the female gender of Donetsk—I know an example.
+I know Andrey is right about me, but I want to redeem the female gender of Donetsk—I know an example.

 "Alyosha does want a baby by Tanya," I say.